• HOME

 Spa Without Walls

-In my ideal world, every spa would share this concept — open-air massage with the sound of waterfalls or the ocean, the feel of a warm breeze or the shade of a tropical tree.
+In my ideal world, every spa would share this concept — open-air massage with the sound of waterfalls or the ocean, the touch of a warm sea breeze, and the shade of a tropical tree.

 Even if you aren’t staying at the hotel, it’s worth seeking a relaxing treatment at the Fairmont Orchid spa (treat yourself.)
-Their pool is also lovely for relaxing.
+Their pool and hammocks are also lovely for relaxing.

 Standup Paddle Board Yoga on the Ocean